It's entirely possible to boost your chances of getting in. Here are five steps you can take to become an outstanding applicant.

 Admission officers are less interested in innovative applications and much more interested in innovative students who show enthusiasm for learning.
 Here are strategies for becoming this ideal candidate.

 Colleges want successful students who seek out the most challenging courses available to them.
-If you are not already taking honors courses at your high school, enroll in some.
+If you are not already taking honors or Advanced Placement (AP) courses at your high school, enroll in some.
 Even if you get a late start, colleges will notice your efforts if you do well.

 There's only one way to bolster your confidence and test-taking skills: practice, practice, practice.
 It won't make you perfect, but it can make you a less nervous and more efficient test taker.
-See this tips for improving your SAT and ACT scores.
+See these tips for improving your SAT and ACT scores.
+Although many colleges have adopted test optional or test flexible policies, strong test scores can improve your chances, even at test-optional colleges.

 College applications are a showcase for your writing.
 Well thought-out and grammatically correct answers and essays can tip the admission scales in your favor.
 On the other hand, poor writing can ruin your chances.
 Share your written work with your English teacher or another skilled writer and ask for advice about improving your grammar and communication skills.